-In the Company's separate financial statements, investments in subsidiaries are stated for at cost less impairment losses.
+In the Company's separate financial statements, investments in subsidiaries are accounted for at cost less accumulated impairment losses.
+On disposal of such investments in subsidiaries, the difference between net disposal proceeds and their carrying amounts of is included in profit or loss.